Connecting to GitHub

 If you are a part of an organization, you can also connect your organization's repositories too.
 To grant Appcircle permission to access the repositories of an organization, you need to have the necessary privileges at the organization level.
 For GitHub, you have to provide selective access to specific repositories.

 For connection to GitHub, Appcircle uses GitHub App instead of GitHub OAuth.
-GitHub App is a more secure and newer way implemented by GitHub for external apps to communicate within GitHub in a better fashion.
+GitHub App is a more secure and newer way that implemented by GitHub uses OAuth2 for external apps to communicate within GitHub in a better fashion.

 After you click on GitHub, the following screen will appear.
-This will let you choose between selecting a repository that you are already authorized to do with Appcircle or asking your consent about authorizing more repositories.
+This will let you choose between selecting a repository that you are already authorized to do with Appcircle.

 When you successfully authorize your repository or repositories, the following screen will appear to let you select one for connection: